munificent/craftinginterpreters/book/introduction.md

 We'll even try our hand at benchmarking and optimization.
-By the end we'll have a robust, accurate, fast interpreter for our language, able to keep up with other professional caliber language implementations out there.
+By the end we'll have a robust, accurate, fast interpreter for our language, able to keep up with other professional caliber implementations out there.
 Not bad for one book and a few thousand lines of code.

 <div class="challenges">